 Note: The creams and ointments should be used as prescribed by the doctor.
 They should not be bought over the counter without a prescription.
 Also, a topical cream suggested for one child cannot be applied to another, no matter how similar the condition is.

 Home Remedies For Eczema In Kids

-Application of steroid creams and other topical creams is necessary to treat the rash on the skin.
+Application of steroid creams and other topical creams is necessary to treat the rash on the skin in times of an eczema outbreak.
 Besides the treatment, using a few homemade herbal remedies can help alleviate the symptoms, especially the itching, and prevent flare-ups.

 - A cup or two of yogurt every day can be good for the skin.